OsinduV/skill-flow-springboot-react/README.md

-# SkillHub – Skill Sharing & Learning Platform
+# Skill-Flow – Skill Sharing & Learning Platform

 A full-stack web application where users can share their skills, track learning progress, and generate personalized learning plans using AI.
 Built with **Spring Boot** for backend and **ReactJS** for frontend.